WebVOWL/WebVOWL-Legacy/README.md

 | ENVO  |               524MB/227.33MB                |  $57\\%$   |
 | YAGO  |                 DNC/3.95GB                  |            |

+### Extended Search Functionality

+We present an extended search functionality.
+It allows the user to search for any element in the graph and if the searched element is not currently rendered on screen, a subgraph is created such that the searched element and its nearby connected elements are shown, replacing the previously rendered graph.
+Using the _Reset_ button, the user is then able to return to the big picture view of the graph.

+The new search feature is backed by a custom trie of word/data pairs designed to scale well with large ontologies.

 ## Run Using Docker

 Pull image: `docker pull ghcr.io/webvowl/webvowl-legacy:latest`